mara/mara-pipelines/README.md

 - Data integration pipelines as code: pipelines, tasks and commands are created using declarative Python code.

-- PostreSQL as a data processing engine.
+- PostgreSQL as a data processing engine.

 - Extensive web ui.
 The web browser as the main tool for inspecting, running and debugging pipelines.